Terracina by Braun and Hogenberg after G. Hoefnagel. 1623

 Category: Antique maps > Europe > Italy - Cities

-Antique map - Bird's-eye view of Terracina by Braun and Hogenberg after G. Hoefnagel, with key to locations.
+Terracina by Braun and Hogenberg after G. Hoefnagel.

 TRANSLATION OF CAPTION: The ancient town of Terracina on the Tyrrhenian Sea.

-COMMENTARY BY BRAUN: "Terracina is a very old city in Latium that in earlier times was surrounded by the sea.
+COMMENTARY BY BRAUN: "Terracina is an ancient city in Latium surrounded by the sea in earlier times.
 It stood originally on a hill surrounded by valleys filled with seawater.
-But since these valleys have now been filled with earth, the hill is now on the mainland and the city streches down to the coast.
-The Via Appia that leads from Rome to Brindisi passes by Terracina but at the present time it is flooded by marsh water."
+But since these valleys have been filled with earth, the hill is now on the mainland, and the city stretches to the coast.
+The Via Appia that leads from Rome to Brindisi passes by Terracina, but at the present time, it is flooded by marsh water."

-This is a view from the northwest of the city of Terracina that is situated on a steep hillside.
-The cathedral of San Cesareo (A) can be seen inside the city wall and, on the right on a hill outside the walls, the monastery of Sant'Angelo (B).
+This is a view from the northwest of the city of Terracina, which is situated on a steep hillside.
+The cathedral of San Cesareo (A) can be seen inside the city wall and, on the right, on a hill outside the walls, the monastery of Sant'Angelo (B).
 On the top of Mount Sant'Angelo is an ancient building known as the Theatrum quadratum (C).
-This is the temple of Jupiter Anxur dating from the 1st century BC.
-In antiquity Terracina was called Anxur and was a prosperous city, especially after the Via Appia (F) was built nearby in 312 BC.
+This is the temple of Jupiter Anxur, dating from the 1st century BC.
+In antiquity, Terracina was called Anxur and was a prosperous city, especially after the Via Appia (F) was built nearby in 312 BC.
 It battled with malaria until the draining of the Pontine Marshes at the beginning of the 20th century.
-In this plate Hoefnagel has documented the time of the almond harvest, which is shown in the foreground.
+In this plate, Hoefnagel has documented the time of the almond harvest, which is shown in the foreground.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.